How to locate dry rot

 The optimum temperature for applying “GIT”-ROT is between 50° and 70°F (10° and 21°C).
 Only mix small batches (no more than 4 oz.) since the larger the quantity the greater the reaction and the faster the cure.
 After adding 1 part “B” to 3 parts of “A”, shake vigorously for at least one (1) full minute (TIP: use a watch while shaking the bottle.)
 Once the two parts have been thoroughly mixed, a thermal reaction will begin to occur.
 Penetration is best immediately after mixing.
 When working in temperatures over 70°F (21°C), chill “GIT”-ROT overnight.
 At 70°F, properly applied “GIT”-ROT solidifies into a tough resilient mass overnight.
 Allow one week for ultimate strength.
 Cold temperatures will slow the cure.
 When painting, check compatibility with paints.

 The mechanics of the actual treatment will vary for each case depending upon location and construction.
 Where rot is deep into a large member it is advisable to drill a staggered series of overlapping holes approximately 1/4″ in diameter, 2″ apart, slanting downwards.
 This will expose the necessary end grain and provide reservoirs for the penetration.
-In areas where sections of rot contain extensive holes where wood fibers are actually missing, it is recommended to mix sawdust with GIT”-ROT and use it as a fill material.
+In areas where sections of rot contain extensive holes where wood fibers are actually missing, it is recommended to mix sawdust with GIT”-ROT and use it as a fill material after treating area.
 In areas such as transoms, stringers, and balsa core decking, drilling thru the fiberglass surface may be necessary.
 For transom repairs, you may drill vertically down through the transom, and then pour in “GIT”-ROT.
 For decking, drill thru the surface to treat the wood underneath.
 Holes left by drilling may be filled with a mixture of dry saw dust and “GIT”-ROT or a marine repair epoxy compound.

 Capillary action is the principal on which “GIT”-ROT works.
 Therefore, the most expedient way to apply the “GIT”-ROT is into the end grain of the wood wherever possible.
 To avoid trapping air in the middle of the rot always start at one end or on one surface and work progressively along.
 A considerable amount of patience is required during the actual penetration until complete saturation is achieved.
 This is determined when the reservoir holes fill and remain filled and the surface remains shiny.